Video Game: Grand Knights History

 - Level Scaling: One of the reason why the enemies are always challenging.
 It's generally better to exploit Training Ground and keep Low-Level Advantage.

-- Min-Maxing: Mandatory.
+- Min-Maxing: It's mandatory.
 You even get to roll character stats in the beginning, ala Dungeons & Dragons.
 This will take some times...

 - Mordor: Nerumu Abyss.
 The Undead are everywhere.
 It's also located at the center of the continent.
 You can walk into and out of it as much as you want, deathly enemies notwithstanding.